Scroll Hoch

 Journalism for the European Idea – the German-French Master of Transnational Journalism

-With our transnational master’s program, we overcome transcend borders – geographically and journalistically.
+With our transnational master’s programme, we overcome transcend borders – geographically and journalistically.
 Together with the Université Sorbonne Nouvelle in Paris and the Franco-German University (DFH), students are prepared for professional practice in a Europe that is growing together.
 The participants study the first year in Paris, the second in Mainz.
 The courses are offered in German, French and English, and the journalistic and academic perspective is transnational rather than national.
-The program is open to applicants from all fields of study with very good language skills.
+The programme is open to applicants from all fields of study with very good language skills.

 Modules Teaching Programme